Family Educational Rights and Privacy Act of 1974 (FERPA)

 - Weight and height of members of athletic teams

-Currently enrolled students may request the College not to disclose Directory Information by filing the appropriate request form with the Registrar in writing, preferably within two weeks of the first day of classes for the fall semester.
-All written requests for non-disclosure of Directory Information by current students will be honored for the period of one academic year unless otherwise specified.
-Forms are available from the Registrar’s Office.
+Currently enrolled students may request the College not to disclose Directory Information by notifying the Registrar in writing within two weeks after the first day of classes for the fall semester.
+All written requests for non-disclosure of Directory Information by current students will be honored for the period of one academic year only; therefore, requests to withhold Directory Information must be filed annually.
+Forms are available in the Registrar’s Office.
 Alumni may request non-disclosure of Directory Information at any time; such requests will be honored until otherwise notified.
 Claremont McKenna College assumes that failure on the part of any student to specifically request the withholding of Directory Information indicates individual approval for disclosure.

 Correction of Education Records